Edward Bell (artist)

-Edward Bell studied art at Brighton College of Art, graphic design at Chelsea School of Art and photography at the Royal College of Art.
+Edward Bell is a British artist.
 He worked as a freelance photographer and illustrator for Vogue, Tatler and Elle magazines.
 He was commissioned for portraits for album covers for David Bowie (Scary Monsters (and Super Creeps) and Tin Machine) and Hazel O'Connor (Sons and Lovers).
 He has exhibited widely on the London art scene and his work covers many genres from life paintings to bronzes, from pop art to landscapes.